9uant-brain/JFET_METER/README.md

   <img src= asset/sch.png width="80%" height="80%">
 </p>

 The circuit is quite simple.
-D3 digital pin pulls the gate to ground, turning the JFET on.
+Gate and source are tied to GND to ensure Vgs = 0, keeping the channel fully open.
 Then, A1 analog pin reads the drain voltage (Vd).
 Using Ohm’s law (I = V/R), the current (Idss) is calculated internally, where V = Vcc - Vd and R = R_Drain.
 The result is displayed on an OLED screen via the I²C protocol.

 ## Hardware Implementation